smcl/rbcz.py/README.md

 - statements from IMAP connection

 My statements are in English, but get hold of Czech ones to see if we can handle both.

+Once it's roughly working chuck together a simple example to read in a chunk of statements and plot balance over time in `matplotlib`